 It’s important to understand, however, that the government actively looks for reasons to deny claims.
 They do this because too many people have tried to defraud the system, and unfortunately it reflects back on those who genuinely deserve benefits.
 Because of this, if there is any indication you might not meet the qualifications, your claim could be denied.

 If you are denied your benefits, it’s not the end of the road.
 You can fight an SSDI denial, but it requires effort, determination, and the right legal knowledge.
 These cases can get complex, and you need someone in your corner who understands the workings of Social Security laws, and who can protect your rights.

-Contact Your Orange County SSDI and SSI Lawyer Today
+Contact An Orange County Disability Lawyer Today

 The Law Offices of Dr. Bill LaTour help clients throughout Southern California obtain Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) benefits.
 The focus of our practice is guiding clients through the complex federal Social Security system and obtaining the disability benefits you need to regain your health and well-being.